IMPORTANT UPDATES

 WHY DO I NEED A LEGAL REPRESENTATIVE WHEN PURCHASING A HOME?

-Many homebuyers are not aware that they require legal assistance to complete their purchase, sale or refinance their home.
+Many homebuyers are not aware that they require legal assistance to complete their purchase, sale or to refinance their home.
 In addition to providing the registration and notarization services required for the closing documents, at Boyce Law, we strive to simplify the process for you and ensure open communication to provide you with the best legal closing experience.

 WHAT ARE YOUR CLOSING SERVICES OFFERED?